rekcuFniarB/LimitDesktopSessionPerUser/README.md

 This simple util allows only one Linux desktop session per user.

-When user attempts to start new desktop session instead of logging in already existing one, it will throw it back to the login screen.
+When user attempts to start new desktop session instead of logging in already existing one, it will throw it will activate existing session of this user.

 This is a workaround of [such issue](https://github.com/sddm/sddm/issues/447).
 There is a [suggested patch](https://github.com/sddm/sddm/pull/730) but it's not merged to the master yet.